Straw674/daily-arXiv-astro-ph/README.md

 # daily-arXiv-astro-ph

 This repository was originally forked from [daily-arXiv-ai-enhanced](https://github.com/dw-dengwei/daily-arXiv-ai-enhanced), but it has since been heavily modified and essentially rewritten now.
-It crawls daily published arXiv articles (focusing on `astro-ph.GA`, `astro-ph.CO`, `astro-ph.IM`), scores and categorizes them, and generates daily summaries using an LLM.
+It crawls daily published arXiv articles (focusing on `astro-ph.GA`, `astro-ph.CO`, `astro-ph.IM`), evaluates their relevance, categorizes them, and generates daily summaries using an LLM.

 ## Repository Structure